-By speaking often with native speakers you are more likely to pick up the accent they speak with, so if that is your aim and you really want to sound native, then just keep practicing.
+By speaking often with native speakers of your target language, you are more likely to pick up the accent they speak with, so if that is your aim and you really want to sound native, then just keep practising.

 My accent used to really annoy me, but now I think that I went to all the effort of learning a new language so that I could communicate, so as long as I can get around using it what is the problem?

-Many people I meet tell me that I don’t have a strong English accent, sometimes people can’t pick where I am from as I tend to speak pretty neutral, but I think having lived abroad so long, I have naturally adapted the way I speak.
-Having worked as an English teacher to foreigners, I had to learn to be understood.
+Many people I meet tell me that I don’t have a strong English accent.
+Sometimes people can’t pick where I am from as I tend to speak pretty neutral.
+But I think having lived abroad so long, I have naturally adapted the way I speak.
+Working as an English teacher to foreigners, I had to learn to be understood.